stewartknapman/inside/README.md

 These opinions are as follows:

 **Fluid Type:** This will increase the font size as the screen size increases.
-[Read more about this on Trent Waltons site here](http://trentwalton.com/2012/06/19/fluid-type/).
+Read more about this on the [Typekit blog](https://blog.typekit.com/2016/08/17/flexible-typography-with-css-locks/) and on [Smashing Magazine](https://www.smashingmagazine.com/2016/05/fluid-typography/).

 **Passing breakpoints from css to js:** This will add some breakpoint information to a sudo-class on the body tag which can be read in by Javascript (Javascript not included).
 [Jeremy Keith talks about this here](https://adactio.com/journal/5429).